badrmellal/CompreFaceModeling/README.md

 [Subscribe](https://info.exadel.com/en/compreface-news-and-updates) to CompreFace News and Updates to never miss new features and product improvements.

 # Features
-The Moroccan Airborne Troops Face Recognition System provides military-grade biometric identification capabilities.
+The Face Recognition System provides biometric identification capabilities.
 System can accurately identify personnel even from a single enrollment photo.

-**Security Features:**
-- Complete offline operation for air-gapped military networks
-- Military-grade encryption and data security
-- Self-hosted on military infrastructure - no external dependencies
-- Unauthorized intruder detection with instant alerts
-- Multi-level access control (Unit, Battalion, Brigade levels)
-- Comprehensive audit trail for all access attempts

-**Performance & Scalability:**
-- M3 Max GPU acceleration with MPS support (4-6x performance boost)
-- Supports both CPU and GPU deployment
-- Scalable across multiple military units (300-500 personnel per unit)
-- Real-time multi-face detection and recognition
-- Hikvision 8MP military-grade camera integration
-- State-of-the-art AI models (FaceNet, InsightFace)

-**Deployment:**
-- Quick deployment with single docker command
-- Portable deployment for field operations
-- Low-power consumption for mobile deployments
-- MacBook M3 Max optimized for command centers
-- Works in harsh environmental conditions

 # Functionalities